mainkoon81/Study-09-MachineLearning-A/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------
 # But how are you sure if our model is worth or not ?
 Thus, we say:
- - Step_00:**split**on data - training set & testing set.
+ - Step_00: **split** on data - training set & testing set.
- - Step_01:**train** our model within Cross-Validation frame - train-test,train-test,train-test,train-test,train-test....AVG!
+ - Step_01: **train** our model within Cross-Validation frame - 'train-test','train-test','train-test','train-test','train-test'...AVG!
    - Note: Split the training set again(into training and testing), but keeping track of the size of testing sets to find the best **model complexity**!
-   - Note: In each train-test, use our traditional validation metrics.
+   - Note: In each 'train-test', use our traditional validation metrics or 'learning curve'.
- - Step_02:**select the best model**: selecting, using 'learning-curve'.
+ - Step_02: **select** the best model.
- - Step_03:**test** our model: final testing, using our traditional validation metrics.
+ - Step_03: **test** the best model: final testing, using our traditional validation metrics again.
 ---------------------------------------------------------------------------------------------------------------------------------------
 ## > Step_00
 ### Here, the problem is your `X` and `y`.
 Before training our model, note "how to separate our `X` and `y` into training set & testing set"!